brayoh/git-work-flow/README.md

-#introduction to react js using webpack
+#introduction to react js using browserify
+building my first react js website, hurraaah can wait to be done